VongoSanDi/dotfiles/README.md

 ## What's in there?
 My configs for:
+* aliases
 * nvim
 * zsh
 * starship
-* kitty
+* Script for updating automatically my setup

 ## What's next ?
-Create a script for setup automatically my pc
+Create a zsh script for installing my linux setup